confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/quickstart-deploy/README.rst

      Plane in the same cluster as the Control Plane.

-   - To install and follow the remote Data Plane scenario, deploy the Data Plane in a separate Data Plane Kubernetes cluster.
+   - To install and follow the remote Data Plane scenario, deploy the Data Plane in a separate Data Plane cluster.

 Prepare
 -------------